Motivic Decomposition of Projective Pseudo-homogeneous Varieties: Introduction

-As an application of the above theorem we derive the following main result. \begin{thm} Let $G_0$ be a split semi-simple algebraic group over $k$.
-Let $X$ and $\widetilde{X}$ be the twisted forms of $G_0/P$ and $G_0/\widetilde{P}$ respectively corresponding to the same cocycle in $H^1(k, Inn(G_0))$.
+As an application of the above theorem we derive the following main result. \begin{thm} Let $\widetilde{X}$ be a projective pseudo-homogeneous variety for $G$ and let $X$ be the corresponding projective homogeneous variety.
 Then in the category of motives $Chow(k,\Lambda)$

 In particular, by Theorem \ref{thm:karpenko} every indecomposable summand in $\mathcal{M}(\widetilde{X})$ is a shift of some upper motive $U_\tau$ satisfying $\tau_{k(X)} \subseteq \tau$. \end{thm} \begin{proof} See \S \ref{sec:final2}. \end{proof}